My short bio can be found HERE

 Alex Zhang Hungtai aka Dirty Beaches and Ela Orleans are long time friends, artistic allies, and adventurous spirits.
 They both spent lives traveling between different cities, countries, and continents.
 The commonalities represented in Double Feature resound in a sense of space and time, a cinematic view of nostalgia.
 This is not a nostalgia that is trying to re-create the past but an art that seeks to use the presence and power of history to create more content in the present (Shawn Reed, Night People).

 In May 2011, my 16 track tape collection of lo-fi 4 track recordings called NEO PI-R was released on Clan Destine Records.
-The cassette sold out and was later re-released by Clan Destine Records on vinyl 12″ LP in December 2011.
+The cassette sold out and was later re-released as the LP in December 2011.
 NEO PI-R is the sonic equivalent of perhaps a Tanguy painting.
 It is sparse, but filled with both whimsy and deep brooding symbology.
 This is post-punk from the Gaslamp Era.
 Andrew Weatheral once titled a Sabres of Paradise album “Haunted Dancehall”, and that term is a perfect description of this tape (Dafydd McKaharay, Mishka).

 Mars Is Heaven

-My solo 12″ LP Mars is Heaven was written in 2011, towards the end of my residency in New York City, the record consist of 8 songs inspired by Ray Bradbury’s “Mars is Heaven”.
+My next solo LP Mars is Heaven was written in 2011, towards the end of my residency in New York City.
+The record consists of 8 songs inspired by Ray Bradbury’s “Mars is Heaven”.
 The story (written in 1948) was a critique of a smug assumptions about the superiority of American values such as: sentimental nostalgia, idealism, and above all delight in the pleasures of the senses.
 It also expressed deep cynicism about family life, pessimism about progress, and disdain for people in the mass to a degree that approaches misanthropy.

-In August 2011 I left US and moved to UK.
-Since then I have been working as freelance composer, musician.
-I am based in Glasgow, Scotland.
+In August 2011 I left the US and moved to the UK.

-Earlier in the Autumn 2012, 80 MINUTES OF FUNK – a split cassette with Curt Crackrach was released (edition of 100).
-40 minutes compiled on my side is a collection of my TV radio and theater work, field recordings and loose experiments cementing it all together into one lengthy journey.
+Earlier in the Autumn 2012, 80 MINUTES OF FUNK – a split cassette with Curt Crackrach was released by Clan Destine Records (edition of 100).
+40 minutes compiled on my side is a collection of my TV, radio and theater work, field recordings and loose experiments.

 TUMULT IN CLOUDS (2LP) the limited edition of 300 copies featuring 19 songs was released on 12.12.12. on Clan Destine Records

-The record came out along with a limited edition of the remix LP called ELA AND THEE PROPHETS featuring contributions from artists such as: Silver Strain, Slim Twig, The Drum, Skitter, Dan Melchior, Mushy, U.S. Girls, Os Ovni, Pyramids of Mu, Nattymari and Fostercare.
-It sold out over night.
+At he same time a limited edition of the remix LP called ELA AND THE PROPHETS featuring contributions from artists such as: Silver Strain, Slim Twig, The Drum, Skitter, Dan Melchior, Mushy, U.S. Girls, Os Ovni, Pyramids of Mu, Nattymari and Fostercare was released.
+It sold out overnight.

 In 2012 I also collaborated on Dan Melchior’s Backward Path which was released in the Autumn, 2012 on Northern Spy

-In 2013 I started to experiment with the sound of dance and acid patterns.
+In 2013 I started to experiment with the sound of dance music and acid patterns.
 I started to work on this particular genre under the name TRACT.
 First success came with the release of Clandestine Traxx, where I joined forces with my friend – Marie Liden aka Bläck.
-Then, I produced the track called Light In Extension, which will be released on the upcoming LP.
+Then, I produced the track called Light In Extension, which will be the part of the upcoming 12″.

-In August 2013 I collaborated with SKITTER on “De Flechettes” LP.
-The record was released in a limited edition of 250 copies on Clan Destine Records and it is available HERE
+In August 2013 I collaborated again with SKITTER on “De Flechettes” LP.
+The record was released in a limited edition of 250 copies on Clan Destine Records and is available HERE

 In October 2013, Tumult In Clouds received The Dead Albatross Music Prize voted for by the finest record shops, radio presenters, listeners, writers and record collectors from across UK and Ireland.
-Stream The Dead Albatross Music Prize awards HERE
+You can stream The Dead Albatross Music Prize awards HERE

-The record was reissued as a Double LP and a CD on Parental Guidance and is available HERE
+The record has been reissued as the Double LP and the CD on Parental Guidance in January 2014 and is available HERE

-My remix of Laraaji will be released on an EP – a part of Warp’s project to reissue the catalogue of All Saints label, an imprint that has released records by seminal names including Brian Eno, Harold Budd, Jon Hassell and Laraaji (the release is planned for April/May 2014)
+In April/May 2014 WARP will release first of the series of compilation EP’s with my remix of Laraaji’s piece – KALIMBA on it.
+This will be a part of the label’s project to reissue the catalogue of All Saints label, an imprint that has released records by the seminal names including Brian Eno, Harold Budd, Jon Hassell and Laraaji.